viv-codes/viv-codes/README.md

 ## Hi there 👋
 I'm Vivian, a developer and platform engineer from New England.
-I use she/her pronouns, and really enjoy learning stuff.
+I really enjoy learning stuff.

 ### 🔭 I’m currently working on ...